1. Why should I publish a book?

 Tell stories.
 A story is a great way to make a point.
 Just ensure your account delivers.
 A long-winded anecdote about Uncle Murray and a fishing trip might leave your audience wondering.
 Ensure the story makes your point.

 Don’t overstay.
 Most speaking opportunities will give you a time limit.
 If not, limit yourself to 20 minutes max.
 And leave room for questions.
 Taking questions from the floor can be fun or frustrating.
 If you aren’t sure what someone is asking, repeat it back to clarify.
 If it’s way off-topic, tell them something relevant.
-You don’t always need to answer the question asked.
+You don’t always need to answer the question that’s asked.

 Sell gently.
 This is a marketing opportunity, but it is not an infomercial!
 Don’t hard sell your product or service.
 Better still, sell yourself by being friendly, helpful, knowledgeable, human.